dbt1/buildenv-closed/README.md

 ## 4. Execute environment script
 Please use possible machine type which you selected (see step 2)!
 Here as example we use hd51.
-This creates (if not exists!) the build directory named as hd51 and sets the build environment and will print some lines:
+This creates (if not exists!) the build directory named as hd5, sets the build environment and will print some lines:
 ```bash
 $:~ . ./oe-init-build-env hd51